 Unlike a lake, a lagoon is a body of water that is connected to the ocean.
-People often imagine lagoons to be warm, but ours is at the foot of a glacier, so it is more chilly than tropical!
+People often imagine lagoons to be warm, but ours is at the foot of a glacier, so it is much more chilly than tropical!
 The glacier Vatnajökull, which covers almost 8000km² has many tongues sticking out from it.
 Each so huge they are named in their own right.

 What time of year is best to visit Diamond Beach?

-The answer is easy if you are asking about the beauty of the place; Diamond Beach is incredible all year.
+The answer is easy if you are asking about the beauty of the place; Diamond Beach is incredible and accessible all year.
 It is constantly changing as new chunks of glacier calve off, and others melt or get washed away, but there is almost always a lovely range of ‘diamonds’ on Diamond Beach.
 Some days they are huge, other days they are smaller, but they always look spectacular!